Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Results for the Holstein chain - one electron

 First, the total phonon number in the system is mostly independent of the system size, as expected, since the total initial energy, without the zero-point phonon energy, is the same for all system sizes.
 No method is able to reproduce the total phonon number obtained in the DMRG simulations, not even for the $L=11$ system.
 Even MCE has difficulties in computing this quantity, as it is quadratic in the phonon positions and momenta and is directly influenced by the energy drift (see Sec.~\ref{Sec:MCE:Convergence}).
 The most significant deviation is observed in MTE, where the total phonon number stays very small.
 In contrast, the FSSH methods obtain a similar phonon number as MCE for the first maximum, but then stay at these high values, corresponding to the long-time localization observed before.
 Unfortunately, we cannot unambiguously determine which long-time behavior is correct, as the DMRG data are not available until late times, and all other methods deviate from DMRG before that.
 From the figure, we observe that FSSH methods are the closest to the DMRG data and we may therefore speculate that the FSSH methods also approximate the long-time behavior the closest.
 However, numerically exact simulations for longer times are needed for a further analysis.

-Overall, in the global quantities of the RMSD and the total phonon number, all trajectory-based methods seem to be unreliable for large systems.
-The suggested, but not unambiguously verified, qualitative agreement of the FSSH methods with DMRG for later times at least qualifies this method for studying steady-state properties, such as mobilities at finite temperatures, as already done in Refs.~\onlinecite{Bai2018,Carof2019}.
-This is also supported by our comparison for the parameter regime $\bar t_0=1$ with the data from Ref.~\onlinecite{Kloss19}, see Appendix \ref{Sec:One-Electron_reduced_el_hopp}.
-As illustrated in various examples in the Holstein dimer and trimer (Secs.~\ref{Sec:Dimer} and \ref{Sec:Results:Trimer}), the difficulties in describing the short-time behavior stem from the local initial state.
+Overall, in the global quantities of the RMSD and the total phonon number, no consistent picture arises from the trajectory-based methods.
+It remains a promising question for future studies to further investigate the validity of FSSH in the long-time limit, building on existing research on steady-state properties, such as mobilities at finite temperatures.\cite{Bai2018,Carof2019} As illustrated in various examples in the Holstein dimer and trimer (Secs.~\ref{Sec:Dimer} and \ref{Sec:Results:Trimer}), the difficulties of the FSSH method in describing the short-time behavior stem from the local initial state.
 Here, the bare local initial state is a near-worst-case scenario, as it has an almost equal electronic weight in all Born-Oppenheimer states.
 Since MTE fails in describing any of the analyzed global quantities, a pure mean-field solution seems to be of limited use, for the parameters studied here.
 A mixture of MTE with a form of decoherence, e.g., the coherent switching with decay-of-mixing method,\cite{Zhu2004b} might be a promising compromise.
 Finally, even a coupled-trajectory method such as MCE can fail in such large systems, where a good sampling of the relevant Hilbert space is non-trivial.
 Using an alternative algorithm, which is not based on MTE-guided trajectories, might be beneficial here (see Sec.~\ref{Sec:Multi}).
 However, for $L=11$, MCE still recovers the electron densities, including the RMSD, very well and the phonon position at the central site shows excellent agreement with DMRG for both system sizes.
+Our assessment of the trajectory-based methods also holds for the parameter regime $\bar t_0=1$, shown in Appendix~\ref{Sec:One-Electron_reduced_el_hopp} in a comparison with the data from Ref.~\onlinecite{Kloss19}.